Genusbiz/docs/developers/defining-the-app-model/index.md

-# Defining an app model
+# Defining the app model

 To provide functionality to the end user, Genus App Platform employs declarative data about your business objects and logic.
 This collection of [metadata](../../terminology.md) are stored in the directory for your app and maintained in Genus Studio.